Strategery-Inc/jira-harvest-time-tracker/README.md

 Download this JIRA Plugin at: https://marketplace.atlassian.com/1211356

-### OnDemand Support
-As of April 29, 2014 our plugin is also available for OnDemand users!
-Test it out and give us your feedback.
-More features coming soon!

 ### Found a Bug?

 If you find a bug with the add-on please report it in the [Issues](https://github.com/Strategery-Inc/jira-harvest-time-tracker/issues) section.
 We'll make sure its squashed quickly!